Updated June 2022

 ALCOHOL & DRUG GUIDELINES: Statistically speaking, the greatest potential threat to your child’s safety abroad is related to the excessive use of alcohol, which is implicated in over 90% of injuries suffered by students while abroad.
 You can help us provide the best care possible for your student by talking to your son or daughter about responsible and safe behavior while abroad, especially in terms of the use of alcohol and drugs.
 While we have guidelines, rules, regulations and policies that help us to keep our students safe, ultimately, students themselves are responsible for their safety and well-being while in Spain, just as they are on their home campuses.
 Please have a candid discussion with your student about respecting program guidelines in relation to alcohol and safety.
 Infractions of the alcohol and drug guidelines may result in a student being separated from the program, as we have a zero-tolerance protocol for these types of infractions.
 Our mandate is to do our best to return your child to you safe and sound at the end of their time abroad, and if this means returning them before the semester or year is over, then that is what we will do.

-HEALTH: At this time, there are no health issues particular to Spain.
+HEALTH: At this time, the COVID pandemic has been declared over here in Spain, due to the high vaccination rate coupled with the mildness of the current Omicron variants.
+The only safety restriction still in place is masking in hospitals, geriatric centers and public transportation.
 All program students are covered by a medical insurance policy with a Spanish health care provider (ADESLAS).
 Both routine and emergency medical treatment is fully covered under the policy (no co-pays), as is hospitalization.
 There are no exclusions for pre-existing conditions, and English-speaking physicians are available.
 Additionally, Tufts students and students who are admitted through Tufts are covered by the international medical provider ISOS, and can arrange direct pay for medical or mental health services through them.
-Skidmore students and students who are admitted through Skidmore are covered by the international medical provider OnCall, and can arrange direct pay for medical or mental health services through them.
+Skidmore students and students who are admitted through Skidmore are covered by the international medical provider AXA, and can arrange direct pay for medical or mental health services through them.

 If your child is currently taking prescription medicine and will need to continue while in Spain, please contact the Program Director.